Wrike logo.

 3. Sprint review

 The sprint review is the first of two post-sprint ceremonies.
 Because Scrum was originally designed as a software development framework, each sprint was meant to produce a shippable increment of work, such as a new feature.
-During the sprint review, that new feature is demonstrated and feedback solicited from managers and stakeholders.
+During the sprint review, that new feature is demonstrated and feedback is solicited from managers and stakeholders.

 Scrum has since been adopted by project teams across multiple industries and disciplines outside of IT.
-However, the concept of the sprint remains the same: to produce a specific and defined outcome.
+However, the concept of the sprint remains the same: To produce a specific and defined outcome.
 The sprint review is when that outcome is demoed or presented to stakeholders for comments and feedback.

 4. Sprint retrospective

 The sprint retrospective is the second ceremony to take place after a sprint has been completed.
 It’s also the final ceremony of the Scrum process.
 During the retrospective ritual, the Scrum team reviews its processes to determine what can be improved in subsequent sprints.
 Remember, the Agile philosophy calls for consistent assessment and improvement.
 To that end, the sprint retrospective ritual is one of the most critical of the entire Scrum framework.
+Many teams also reflect on how well they worked toward the sprint goal during the sprint, ensuring their process improvements directly support future outcomes.

 How to run a Scrum meeting